dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2101.md

 CHAPTER 22  Ten Handy Visual Basic Editor Tips    375

-These message boxes force you to stop what you’re doing to acknowledge the
+These message boxes force you to stop what you're doing to acknowledge the

 error by clicking OK.
-After a half day of these abrupt message boxes, you’ll be ready to throw your computer against the wall.
+After a half day of these abrupt message boxes, you'll be ready to throw your computer against the wall.

 FIGURE 22-10: